-This switch can route unicast traffic to different subnetworks using Routing Information Protocol (RIP).
+This switch can route unicast traffic to different subnetworks using Routing Information Protocol (RIP) or Open Shortest Path First (OSPF) protocol.
+It supports RIP and OSPFv2 dynamic routing in the web management interface.
 These protocols exchange routing information, calculate routing tables, and can respond to changes in the status or loading of the network.
 For information on configuring OSPFv3 or BGPv4, refer to the CLI Reference Guide.